How about getting paid instantly?

 The term ‘Due Upon Receipt’ is quite self-explanatory, it explains the client has to make payment as soon as the invoice is received.
 Even though the term indicates instant payment, it means that they have to pay by the next business day.

 However, thanks to the modern online payment technology, as now it is possible to get paid in a jiffy.
 With online payment gateways and digital payment means, you can ideally get paid on the same day or even instantly.

 Now after understanding this payment term, any business would certainly be excited to embrace this option, isn’t it?
 Who wouldn’t love to get paid fast!
-Unfortunately, due on receipt doesn’t work best for every line of work.
+Unfortunately, due upon receipt invoices doesn’t work best for every line of work.

 Any new client who requires only one-time job or if you realise the client is not as such interested to repeat business then this type of invoicing term is ideal.

 For works like website designing, mobile app development, logo design, due upon receipt is a feasible choice.